Escape from the Dungeons of the Gods

 Escape from the Dungeons of the Gods is a single-player text adventure written by Ray Sato for the TRS-80.
-The original and versions for the Atari 8-bit family and Apple II were published in the August 1982 issue of SoftSide.
+The original and versions for the Atari 8-bit computers and Apple II were published in the August 1982 issue of SoftSide.
 It was subsequently republished in The Best of SoftSide (1983) and released on accompanying 5¼-inch floppy disks.